 McCracken County and Paducah residents went to the polls on November 6, 2012 to answer the following question, "Are you in favor of merging the governments of the City of Paducah and McCracken County into a Charter County Government under the terms and conditions of the Comprehensive Plan for the Creation of the Paducah/McCracken County Charter Government, dated May 4, 2012?"
 The question asked for a yes or no answer with an overwhelming majority voting against consolidating the two government entities.
 The unofficial results are listed in the table below.

-The Paducah Area Chamber of Commerce has created an informational website regarding the possibility of merging the City and County governments.
-Visit the Paducah-McCracken United Website for more information.
+The Paducah Area Chamber of Commerce created an informational website (paducahmccrackenunited) regarding the possibility of merging the City and County governments.
+The website is no longer active.

 The Charter County Government Merger Committee conducted four public meetings in 2012 to present the proposed Comprehensive Plan for the merger of city and county government.
 The meeting format included copies of the plan, maps of proposed districts, comment forms, and answer and comment stations.
 The meetings were January 12 at Reidland High School; January 26 at Paducah Tilghman High School; February 2 at Heath High School; and February 16 at Lone Oak High School.
 Each forum was two hours long, 6:30-8:30 p.m.